A common framework

 Emissions by source:

-Net emissions on the farm that relate to each source (e.g. fuel, livestock, inputs) for all land uses (croplands, forest and grassland).
+Net emissions on the farm that relate to each source (e.g. fuel, livestock, inputs) for each land use (croplands, forest and grassland).

 Removals and sequestration: